Qazeer/InfoSec-Notes/L7/1-Methodology.md

 password policy information, etc. For more information, refer to the `[L7] MSRPC` note.

-`Interlace` is used in combination with `WhatWeb` to manage multi-threading and parameterize output.
+`Interlace` is used in combination with `enum4linux-ng` to manage multi-threading and parameterize output.

 ```
 # Command to instruct interlace to execute enum4linux-ng, to place in a file.